Is a Correction Looming Ahead for ARMOUR Residential REIT Inc. (ARR)

-ARMOUR Residential REIT Inc. (NYSE:ARR) went up by 1.04% from its latest closing price compared to the recent 1-year high of $10.93.
-The company’s stock price has collected -3.77% of loss in the last five trading sessions.
+ARMOUR Residential REIT Inc. (NYSE:ARR) went up by 3.98% from its latest closing price compared to the recent 1-year high of $10.91.
+The company’s stock price has collected 2.27% of gains in the last five trading sessions.

 Is It Worth Investing in ARMOUR Residential REIT Inc. (NYSE :ARR) Right Now?